winghoko/simpleEvents/docs/3_advanced_features.md

 where `to_pause` and `to_resume` are two global variables initialized to `true`.
 For the full functioning code, see the "[pause_resume_schedule_timed.ino](../examples/pause_resume_schedule_timed/pause_resume_schedule_timed.ino)" sketch.

 While instructive, the above example is not very useful.
 More often, you would want to implement pausing and resuming **on user input**, say through a push button.
-Given that a `SimpleEvents` instance can handle button push via `.addReaction()`, it suggests that we can handling the pausing and resuming of a scheduling **using a reaction**.
+Given that a `SimpleEvents` instance can handle button push via `.addReaction()`, it suggests that we can handle the pausing and resuming of a the schedule **using a reaction**.
 What we need to do is to include `.pauseSchedule()` and `.resumeSchedule()` in the function that is called back on trigger, like so:

 ```
 void toggle_schedule(){